-With the addition of over 2,000 rooms slated for this year, it will be imperative for the Island to target outreach efforts and implement a robust marketing campaign to reach potential visitors that may not be aware of the pace of recovery in the tourist areas, such as Old San Juan and Condado.
+It is imperative for the Island to target outreach efforts and implement a robust marketing campaign to reach potential visitors that may not be aware of the pace of recovery in the tourist areas, such as Old San Juan and Condado.
 Because so much national media attention has rightly focused on the recovery, many potential tourists may not be aware that the frequently visited attractions and areas of the Island are ready to receive them.
-In the coming months, it will be the concerted efforts enacted by the Island around tourism marketing that will ensure full recovery of the sector to pre-storm levels and prove San Juan worthy of it's ranking on Lonely Planet's 2018 Top 10 Cities to Visit, a list published before Irma and María made their historic landfall.
+It will be the concerted efforts enacted by the Island around tourism marketing that will ensure full recovery of the sector to pre-hurricane levels and prove San Juan worthy of it's ranking on Lonely Planet's 2018 Top 10 Cities to Visit106, a list published before Irma and María made their historic landfall.